Noto Sicily, Italy Travel Guide

 A rental car simplifies trips to Noto Antica, Vendicari, and other towns in Val di Noto.
 Public transport is less frequent.

-Adhere to dress codes when visiting churches (shoulders and knees covered).
+Adhere to wear clothes codes when visiting churches (shoulders and knees covered).
 Respect quiet hours in residential areas.

 In nature reserves like Vendicari, stay on marked trails.
 Dispose of waste properly.
 Help preserve the wildlife and landscape.

-Walk or cycle when possible in the historic center.
+Go on foot or by bike when possible in the historic center.
 Consider car-sharing for excursions to reduce environmental footprint.

 Be mindful of water usage, especially during dry summer months.
-Sicily's water resources are precious.
+Sicily's water supplies are precious.

 Noto offers endless photographic opportunities.
 Capture its beauty from these top spots.